www-splitcells-net/net.splitcells.network/projects/net.splitcells.gel.doc/src/main/md/net/splitcells/gel/index.md

 ## Introduction for Users

-TODO

-The Generic Allocator (Gel) is a Java framework for optimization problems.
+The Generic Allocator (Gel) is a Java framework providing modeling, analytic and solving capabilities regarding optimization problems.
-The framework's primary objective is to provide helpful information regarding a given problem and/or a solving routine.

-It provides tools to model problems simply and understandably, because without this ability such endeavours become unnecessarily hard and time consuming.
+Gel provides tools to model problems simply and understandably, because without this ability such endeavours become unnecessarily hard and time-consuming.
-It does this by providing an API, that asks for the required input data step by step in order to build the model.
-Simultaneously it gives the information on how to produce such data.

-TODO

 ## Introduction for Developers